jkkelly/Inversion_discovery_analysis/README.md

 Two programs to run Anchorwave aligning each chromosome of our nine alternative genomes to the IM767 reference genome: 00_anchorwave_preprocessing.py, 02_Anchor_wave_parallel.py

-Four programs align genes to inversions
+Four programs align genes to the inversions.
+These locations are essential to the analysis of sequence variation and expression level variation.
 1. Determine the IM767 genes that were present in each alternative line assembly

 	python Genes.present.by.cross.py ---> Genes_scored_by_cross.txt